Casimir effect in axion electrodynamics with lattice regularizations: Introduction

 \section{Introduction}

-The Casimir effect was predicted by H. B. G. Casimir in 1948~\cite{Casimir:1948dh} and, half a century later, was experimentally confirmed~\cite{Lamoreaux:1996wh,Bressi:2002fr} (see Refs.~\cite{Plunien:1986ca,Mostepanenko:1988bs,Bordag:2001qi,Milton:2001yy,Klimchitskaya:2009cw} for reviews).
-The conventional Casimir effect means that an attractive force (corresponding to a negative pressure and a negative energy) is induced by quantum fluctuations (particularly, for photon fields in quantum electrodynamics) in space sandwiched by two parallel conducting plates.
+The Casimir effect was predicted by Casimir in 1948~\cite{Casimir:1948dh} and, half a century later, was experimentally confirmed~\cite{Lamoreaux:1996wh,Bressi:2002fr} (see Refs.~\cite{Plunien:1986ca,Mostepanenko:1988bs,Bordag:2001qi,Milton:2001yy,Klimchitskaya:2009cw} for reviews).
+The conventional Casimir effect means that an attractive force (corresponding to a negative pressure) is induced by quantum fluctuations (particularly, for photon fields in quantum electrodynamics) in space sandwiched by two parallel conducting plates.